You’ll Need…

 - Add node: Click the

-- Press the stars next to the
+Operation: ChooseCreate, since we want to make events. - Press the stars next to the

-options to let our agent decide when the event starts and ends. - In the additional fields, add the
+StartandEndoptions to let our agent decide when the event starts and ends. - In the additional fields, add the

-is the title of the event in your calendar. - Why this matters: This is the first power we give the agent—the ability to create new events.
+Summaryoption and also let the agent decide this.
+TheSummaryis the title of the event in your calendar. - Why this matters: This is the first power we give the agent—the ability to create new events.

-Part 3 Exercises:
+Exercises:

 These exercises help walk through how we should prompt our agent and then also let us add other tools that we might want to use.

 - Ask your agent to add an event tomorrow at 2 PM.
 What happens?
+Does it execute correctly?

 - Check what happens when you schedule an event for “tonight” or “tomorrow morning”.
 What time ranges are used for these events?